Updated: Oct 3, 2021

 Lit Youngstown is offering a monthly, in-depth poetry writing workshop from January to September, 2022.
 Each participant will set their own goals for writing, publishing and participating in other opportunities in the literary community.
 Workshop leaders will offer a variety of topics and influences.

-The workshops will meet from 10:00 a.m. to 4:00 p.m. on the second Saturday of each month, in Lit Youngstown's office at St. John's Episcopal Church, 323 Wick Ave.
+The workshops will meet from 10:00 a.m. to 4:00 p.m. on the second Saturday of each month (after January's session on the 15th), in Lit Youngstown's office at St. John's Episcopal Church, 323 Wick Ave.
 The course cost is $200 per participant; the course will run when we reach a minimum of ten participants.

 We will continue to build the schedule.
 Register here to save a seat.
 FAQ below the schedule.
 Please reach out with any other questions: LitYoungstown@gmail.com.